bcaffo/regmodsbook/manuscript/13_glms.md

 was collected.
 Particularly interpretable transformations, natural logarithms in specific, aren't applicable for negative or zero values.

-The generalized linear model is family of models that includes linear models.
+The generalized linear model is a family of models that includes linear models.
 By extending the family, it handles many of the issues with linear models, but at the expense of some complexity and loss of some of the mathematical tidiness.
 A GLM involves three components: